French Curriculum

-The French program at Gettysburg College offers students an in-depth exploration of the French language and the rich tapestry of Francophone cultures across the globe.
+The French program at Gettysburg College offers students an in-depth exploration of the French language and Francophone cultures across the globe.
 From foundational grammar to advanced seminars in literature, film, and cultural studies, the curriculum is designed to build language proficiency and critical thinking skills through engaging, interdisciplinary coursework.
-Students are encouraged to broaden their understanding of the Francophone world through courses that examine global perspectives and historical contexts, such as Francophone Literature and Culture, French Film Studies, and Contemporary France.
-The program also emphasizes experiential learning, with study abroad opportunities in locations like Paris and Senegal, allowing students to immerse themselves fully in French-speaking environments.
+Students are encouraged to broaden their understanding of the Francophone world through courses that examine global perspectives and historical contexts.
+The program also emphasizes experiential learning, with study abroad opportunities, allowing students to immerse themselves fully in French-speaking environments.

 Whether majoring or minoring, students will benefit from a curriculum that integrates linguistic development with cultural analysis, preparing them for diverse careers in international relations, business, education, the arts, and beyond.
 Below are the core course requirements for both the major and minor in French.